 Being at a winery is a wonderful experience — seeing the vineyards, being surrounded by the essence of the wine, immersing yourself in more than just the taste but the whole process — That wine will often taste better in that moment than the same wine at a random restaurant.
-Regardless, a good wine is a good wine.
+Regardless, a glass of good wine is a good wine.
 And my mother’s favorite wine in the world is a Muscadet from the Loire Valley in France.

-It just so happens, I have two very good friends who are from this region and much to my mother’s delight I had the pleasure of visiting their hometown.
+It just so happens, I have two very good friends who are from this region and much to my mother’s delight, I had the pleasure of visiting their hometown.
 Now I have been to Paris before.
 I have drank incredible local wine at a Parisian cafe and watched the world stroll by.
 I have gone all in on that magical French experience, which is eating and drinking in their country.
 But this was not like anything I could have imagined.

 After being picked up by my friends from the Nantes airport, we maneuvered roundabouts and sped through the streets of rural France for about an hour.
-The sun was just approaching golden hour and I stared out the window watching the fields of harvested grapes sprawl out around me.
-Every so often I would shout out “Cow!” or “Goat!
+The sun was just approaching golden hour, and I stared out the window watching the fields of harvested grapes sprawl out around me.
+Every so often, I would shout out “Cow!” or “Goat!
 In excitement at the sight of a happy little farm animal grazing in this gorgeous landscape.

 Eventually, we reached their village, La Guiltiere, a tiny village about an hour southeast of Nantes.
 With a population of around 200 and no restaurants or grocery stores, this tiny village was home to humble farmers, bakers and winemakers.

-Dinner that night was accompanied by a large family gathering, everyone still living in that small village, we sat around a big dining room eating onion and goat cheese flatbreads, chocolate cake and sliced sausages.
-The kids ran about laughing and playing and we passed around unmarked bottles of freshly tapped Muscadet wine, pulled that afternoon from a cousin’s backyard barrel.
-We drank and laughed and I fumbled around in broken French.
+Dinner that night was accompanied by a large family gathering, everyone still living in that small village, we sat around a big dining room eating onion and goat cheese flatbreads, chocolate cake, and sliced sausages.
+The kids ran about laughing and playing, and we passed around unmarked bottles of freshly tapped Muscadet wine pulled that afternoon from a cousin’s backyard barrel.
+We drank and laughed, and I fumbled around in broken French.
 I felt welcome and accepted and far away from my LA home in the best way.
-They gave me several bottles of that unmarked-family-made Muscadet wine to bring home to my mother, and lots of big hugs and kisses with promises to return soon.
+They gave me several bottles of that unmarked-family-made Muscadet wine to bring home to my mother and lots of big hugs and kisses with promises to return soon.

-Flying home I felt warmed from the infinitely large love in that tiny village and now Muscadet will hold a very special place in my heart — each glass of wine holding the memories of the families who makes them far off in a tiny village across the world.
+Flying home, I felt warmed from the infinitely large love in that tiny village, and now Muscadet will hold a very special place in my heart — each glass of wine holding the memories of the families who makes them far off in a tiny village across the world.